 6. A library isn’t the only place for a library voice.

 While we all know it’s rude to whisper (it makes everyone within earshot or eyeshot quite certain that we’re talking about them), it’s OK to speak in a low, library voice in a cubicle or open office environment.

 The guy from accounting doesn’t need to know about the brand development department’s social media rollout set for next month in order to do his job any better.
 Why disturb him or anyone else not involved with the rollout with the details?

 Everyone usually needs to pay full attention to the task in front of them to perform at their best level.

 What’s prairie dogging?

-It’s when someone stands up and tosses something to a person a few desks or cubes over, or begins talking to him or her from where he’s at.
-The action resembles a prairie dog poking his head out of its hole to survey the environment.
+It’s when people stand up and toss something to others a few desks or cubes over, or begin talking to them from where they are.
+The actions resemble prairie dogs poking their heads out of their holes to survey the environment.

-In the office, he or she is what Yosemite Sam would call an annoying varmint!
+In the office, they’re what Yosemite Sam would call annoying varmints!

-When you want to talk to someone or hand them something, instead of getting the attention of the whole office, simply stand up, walk to where that person is, and talk from a distance of the North American norm of about 36 inches.
+When you want to talk to people or hand them something, instead of getting the attention of the whole office, simply stand up, walk to where they are, and talk from a distance of the North American norm of about 36 inches.